arduina/arduina.net/_site/master/socialshaping.md

 Ruth Schwarz Cowan: the industrial revolution in the home

-Traditional narratives about technology and society usually put grand machines in the goreground, but an important technological revolution has happened at home and this industrialization and it's impacts are quite peculiar.
+Traditional narratives about technology and society usually put grand machines in the foreground, but an important technological revolution has happened at home and this industrialization and it's impacts are quite peculiar.
 The basic tenets of traditional interpretations for the industrialization on modern families were: The family as a basic unit disappears, women will have way more time, the household is no longer the place for production, families become smaller.
 Modern women are in trouble, and the results are role anxieties, divorces, and so on.
 Many Americans believe this to be true, hence they try to regain family solidarity by learning crafts like baking bread or they dismiss the feminist movement.
 These reaction root in the sociological analysis of the technological change's impact on families.

 Little evidence backs this theory, as families in England or France have been rather small and had routinely employed domestic servants and there's doubt whether preindustrial housewives had more pressure on them than today's women.
 And it's hard to compare rural families of 18th century with higher class families of the 20th century.
 Middle class women of 19th century hardly had to do any chores, in 1950 they bore the weight all by themselves.

 Cowan focuses on middle class American women.
 They were defined as actual or potential readers of several magazines and their non fiction articles and ads were used as sources.
-Based on these magazines, the most drastic changes occured between end of 1st world war and the depression, when ironing was replaced with electric ironing, the washing machine was introduced and bathrooms were standardized.
+Based on these magazines, the most drastic changes occurred between end of 1st world war and the depression, when ironing was replaced with electric ironing, the washing machine was introduced and bathrooms were standardized.
 Many homes were provided with hot water heating, central heating and wood or coal stoves were replaced.
 Canned foods and more refrigerated varieties of food were introduced and people increasingly ate outside the home.
 These were enormous technical changes, no less profound than the change from the hand loom to the power loom.
 But it feels odd to speak of industrial revolution connected with housework.
-Though seeing it this way allows for certain questions we readily ask about textile workers - did structual changes occir, were new jobs created?
+Though seeing it this way allows for certain questions we readily ask about textile workers - did structural changes occur, were new jobs created?
 And the answer is yes:

 - new jobs were created for which new skills were necessary, they weren't physically burdensome, but still they took up as much time.
 New ideologies were created, with reinforced new behavioral patters
-- the disappearance of servants and unpaid labor was a structual change and left the entire job on the housewive, while they used to be the ones who were served.
-This structural change is witnessed in ads, articles, the design of kitchens or the architecture - houses were being designed without maid's rooms and the kitchen wasn't a seperate room anymore
+- the disappearance of servants and unpaid labor was a structural change and left the entire job on the housewives, while they used to be the ones who were served.
+This structural change is witnessed in ads, articles, the design of kitchens or the architecture - houses were being designed without maid's rooms and the kitchen wasn't a separate room anymore
 - The servants disappeared, the number of tasks increased.
 This is particularly evident in child care - women had less children, but they had to take up new tasks, like sterilizing bottles, learning about recipes and nutritions etc. - besides, women had to learn to deal with a bigger variety of goods and spend money wisely, hence become an informed consumer
 - the fetishizing concern about cleanliness led to a higher amount and frequency of washing

 --> Household work, like so many other types of work, expands to fill the time available

 The ideologies changed as well, housework was no longer a chore, but an emotional trip.
 Laundering meant loving your child, feeding was about loyalty and affection, and cleaning was about protective maternal instincts.
-If these weren't met, a woman felt guilty or embarrased.
-Guilt used to be fealt, when a woman abandoned her child, now she felt guilty for sending her son to school with scuffed shoes.
+If these weren't met, a woman felt guilty or embarrassed.
+Guilt used to be dealt, when a woman abandoned her child, now she felt guilty for sending her son to school with scuffed shoes.

-The predicitons about divorces didn't roll out, there was a negative correlation: The more income a man had, the less likely for a woman to be working.
+The predictions about divorces didn't roll out, there was a negative correlation: The more income a man had, the less likely for a woman to be working.
 Women in the higher social classes should actually have fewer functions and be more likely to seek paid employment or divorce, but the contrary was true.

 What is the link between technical and social changes?
 According to Cowan these are advertisers. (hypothesis)

 This teaches us general lessons:

---> the standard model of the impact of modern technology on families needs a revision, the changes were not the ones the model predicted, the functions of the mother have increased and the dissolution of families didn't occured
+--> the standard model of the impact of modern technology on families needs a revision, the changes were not the ones the model predicted, the functions of the mother have increased and the dissolution of families didn't occurred

---> Our standard notions about the changes of work forces under presse from technological change also need revision:
+--> Our standard notions about the changes of work forces under pressure from technological change also need revision:
 We expect structures to become more highly differentiated - instead, the worker became less specialized, with the American housewife having to fulfill different tasks), We expect managerial functions to increase - but the woman was idealized as both the manager and worker, while she was a manager before
 We expect the emotional context to disappear - while the work of women has been emotionalized